eclipse-ecal/ecal/doc/rst/license/thirdparty_licenses.rst

 Thirdparty components
 =====================

-The following components are developed by actual third parties.
+The following components are developed by third parties.
-They are only used by Eclipse eCAL, but not associated to it in any way.
+They are used by Eclipse eCAL, but not associated to it in any way.

 .. list-table:: Thirdparty components
    :widths: 10 15 30 45